 Central Yorkshire AAA Screening Programme

 Abdominal Aortic Aneurysm (AAA) screening in Central Yorkshire is part of a national AAA screening programme that has been rolled out across England, to detect this vascular condition.
-Aneurysms can occur in any blood vessel and one of the more common sites is in the abdominal aorta.
-In some people, particularly older men, the walls of the artery weaken causing the blood vessel to expand and balloon out.
+An aneurysm is an abnormal swelling of an artery.
+Aneurysms can occur in any artery and one of the more common sites is in the abdominal aorta, which is the artery that carries blood from the heart down towards the legs.
+In some people, the walls of the artery weaken causing the walls of the artery to expand and balloon out.
 If expansion continues, the artery walls continue to weaken and may eventually burst (rupture) which can prove fatal.
-The only current treatment is surgery where a graft is inserted and strengthens the artery wall.
+The only current treatment is surgery where a graft is inserted to strengthen or replace the artery wall.
 This usually lasts a lifetime and will not need to be replaced.

-Our service is based at Seacroft Hospital in Leeds and is a joint venture between the Leeds Teaching Hospitals Trust and the Mid Yorkshire Foundation Trust Hospitals.
-The service was launched in April 2012 and up to March 2017 had screened in excess of 35,000 men, detected over 500 AAAs and has referred over 60 men on to the vascular surgeons for surgical assessment/intervention.
+Our service is based at Seacroft Hospital in Leeds and is a joint venture between the Leeds Teaching Hospitals Trust and the Mid Yorkshire Hospitals NHS Trust.
+The service was launched in April 2012 and up to March 2018 had screened in excess of 40,000 men, detected over 550 AAAs and has referred over 80 men on to the vascular surgeons to consider treatment.

-Rupture of an AAA and emergency surgery is associated with a high mortality rate whereas early detection, surveillance and planned treatment can significantly reduce the death rate from this condition.
+Rupture of an AAA and emergency surgery is associated with a high mortality rate whereas early detection, surveillance and planned treatment greatly reduces the risk to health from this condition.

-We provide a predominantly community based service at local GP surgeries and our team do ultrasound measurements of the aorta.
-The procedure in non invasive, harmless and quick and results are given at the clinic and GPs are notified of the outcome by letter.
-Appointments can easily be rearranged by contacting the screening office.
+We provide a predominantly community based service at local GP surgeries and our team perform the ultrasound scan to measure the size of the aorta.
+The procedure is quick and painless.
+You are given the results of the scan immediately and we inform your GP by letter.
+If inconvenient, appointments can easily be rearranged by contacting the screening office.

 If the artery is wider than normal, we enter patients into a surveillance programme and offer repeat ultrasound scans at yearly or 3-monthly intervals depending of the size of the AAA.
 Patients are also offered an appointment with a vascular nurse specialist who will review their life style, medication and blood pressure measurements and make recommendations and offer additional advice and information if appropriate.

-When and if the AAA reaches a critical size a referral is made to a vascular consultant who will arrange further investigations and may consider surgery.
+When and if the aneurysm reaches a certain size a referral is made to a vascular consultant who will arrange further investigations to help plan treatment.

 Please see our Frequently Asked Questions Prior To Screening here for more information.